ccie16798/subnettools/README.md

 OUTPUT FMT
 ==========
+The output of subnettools command working on route files can be dynamically modified by supplying an output FMT Some theory first, next some examples :)
 - %I  : the prefix
 - %N  : the network address of the prefix
 - %B  : the 'broadcast' address of the prefix (last subnet IP, since IPv6 has no broadcast)